 9. Cleer Flow Bluetooth Wireless Headphones

 These headphones got us a little bit confused about the aptX HD support.
 Based on the info we found on the official aptX webpage, both Cleer Flow and Flow 2 support aptX HD but we didn’t see any info on the box or in the manual that confirms that they support aptX HD.
 The box only says aptX (not aptX HD).
-Since the Qualcomm chip built into the Flow headphones supports aptX HD, we have decided to include them into our selection of best aptX HD headphones but there’s no way to be 100% certain that they actually support aptX HD.
+Since the Qualcomm chip built into the Flow headphones supports aptX HD, we have decided to include them into our selection of best aptX HD headphones in 2021 but there’s no way to be 100% certain that they actually support aptX HD.
 So, if you want to be absolutely certain about aptX HD support, just skip this review.